Fabinho urges Fekir to join him at Liverpool

-Jurgen Klopp's UEFA Champions League runner-up is expected to be very active in the close-season, with Fekir also linked with a move.
+Jurgen Klopp's Champions League runners-up are expected to be very active in the close-season, with Fekir also linked with a move.

 After facing Fekir in Ligue 1, Fabinho said he wanted the France international as a team-mate in the Premier League.